AndrewCarlyle/life-game/README.md

 - Update movement energy so that energy lost is based on % of speed used, rather than distance moved? --> reward faster players
 - Use a simple GUI to display the world/players
 - Add water to work in a similar way as food currently does?
+- Add way to prevent player from reproducing multiple times in one turn
+- Cap child attributes at 10? (with minimum of 0 as well?)